 A student who enters the classroom/laboratory five (5) minutes after the session has begun OR leaves 15 minutes early, before the session is completed, shows disrespect and disrupts the instructor and other classmates.
-Lateness or early-out is considered 50% of an absence.
-(Refer to course syllabus)
+A deduction in the attendance grade will be assessed.
+(Refer to course syllabus).
+Lateness or early outs to class will be factored in towards the overall missed class/clinical time.
+Each class lateness/early out will count as a 0.25 incident.